Astros vs. Giants MLB Betting Odds, Trends & Prediction

-With Spencer Arrighetti set to oppose Kyle Harrison in Monday night’s Astros vs. Giants interleague matchup, what’s the best bet on the board tonight at 9:45 p.m.
-ET from Oracle Park?
+With Ronel Blanco set to oppose Jordan Hicks in Tuesday night’s Astros vs. Giants matchup, what’s the best bet on the board tonight at 9:45 p.m.
+ET?

 Game Matchup & Betting Odds